wasivis/DrinkMe/README.md

 ##### 📦 <u>Portable Version</u>

-- Download the _.zip_ file from the Releases page
+- Download the _.exe_ file from the Releases page
-- Extract it anywhere you like
-- Double-click _DrinkMe.exe_ to launch
+- Double-click it to launch

 ##### 🛠️ <u>Installable Version</u>